orangeturtle739/Grow/README.md

 While this version of the game is backwards compatible with the version described in the original article, it adds several new features to enrich the experience:

-1. A GUI which displays the text-based game, as well as an optional image for each scene.
+1. A GUI which displays the text-based game, as well as an optional image and soundtrack for each scene.
 The game can be played in a text only mode by running it with the `-t` flag.
 2. A drag and drop interface for importing images to scenes.
 3. A drag and drop interface for exporting and importing adventures, which are stored in ZIP files.
 2. More commands which allow for easier editing of the adventure.